CurlyBracesAI/RosieImageSync/replit.md

 - Wait for explicit instructions before implementing business logic
 - Follow exact naming conventions (bp_rosie_images, /rosie-images)
 - Use existing app structure patterns
-- **Replit Secrets Location**: Click "All tools" from the left Tool dock (icon bar), then select "Secrets".
-OR use the workspace search bar and type "Secrets".
-In the Secrets panel, use the "App Secrets" tab to add project-specific secrets.
-Account Secrets from your account must be linked here to be available as environment variables in this project.
+- **Replit Secrets Location**: Use the **workspace search bar** (top of workspace) and search for "Secrets".
+This is the most reliable method.
+In the Secrets panel, use the "App Secrets" tab to link Account Secrets or add new secrets.
+Account Secrets must be explicitly linked to each project to be available as environment variables.

 ## Recent Changes
 - **2025-11-17**: Make.com integration debugging and form data support